jennapederson/cli-crash-course/08_read_user_input.md

 Hello World, Jenna Pederson!
 ```

-## Reading From Stdin
+## Reading Interactively From The User

-You can read input from a user interactively through stdin.
+You can read input from a user interactively.

-Let’s edit the `hello_world.sh` file using vim to prompt and read user input from stdin:
+Let’s edit the `hello_world.sh` file using vim to prompt and read input from the user:
 ```
 #!/bin/bash
 echo -n "What is your name? "